 Male pattern baldness

 Male pattern baldness, also known as male androgenetic alopecia, is the most common type of hair loss in men [2].
 This type of hereditary hair loss affects 30-50% of men under the age of 50.
-Because it’s a progressive condition, older men are affected even more.
+Since this type of hair loss is a progressive condition, older men are affected even more.

-Here’s what frontal balding caused by male pattern baldness may look like:
+Here’s what front balding caused by male pattern baldness may look like:

 This pattern of progression is shown in the Norwood Scale, which is used to measure and assess male pattern hair loss: